Relaxation to equilibrium of generalized East processes on ${\mathbb{Z}}^d$: Renormalization group analysis and energy-entropy competition: Proof of Theorem 2

-The previous combinatorial result allows us to construct a small bottleneck which gives rise to the lower bound in \eqref{eq:333} of Theorem \ref{th:main2}.
-This bottleneck is of energetic nature as in \cite{CMST}[Appendix] and \cite{CFM}[Lemma 5.5].
+The previous combinatorial result allows us to construct a small bottleneck which gives rise to the lower bound in \eqref{eq:333} of Theorem~\ref{th:main2}.
+This bottleneck is of energetic nature as in \cite{CMST}, the \hyperref[app]{Appendix} and \cite{CFM}, Lemma~5.5.

-Take $\L = [1,L]^d$ with $\ell:=\|\L\|_1 + 1 = \|v^*-x_*\|_1+1 \in (2^{n-1},2^n]$, let $\10\in\O_{\L}$ be the configuration with a single vacancy located at the upper corner $v^*$.
+Take $\L= [1,L]^d$ with $\ell:=\|\L\|_1 + 1 = \|v^*-x_*\|_1+1 \in (2^{n-1},2^n]$, let $\10\in\O_{\L}$ be the configuration with a single vacancy located at the upper corner $v^*$.
 Let $V=V_n$ be the set of configurations in $\O_\L$ which can be reached from $\1$ by East-like paths (with minimal boundary conditions) such that at each step there are at most $n$ vacancies in $\L$.
-Clearly $V \subseteq \{ \h_{\L} \,:\, \h \in V_n\}$.
-Since $X(n) = 2^{n-1}$ and $\|v^*-x_*\|_1+1 > 2^{n-1}$ we have that $\10 \not\in V$.
-Also by definition $\1 \in V$, so $\pi(V) \geq \pi(\1) = 1 + o(1)$ and $\pi(V^c) \geq \pi(\10) \geq q(1+o(1))$.
+Clearly, $V \subseteq\{ \h_{\L} \dvtx \h\in V_n\}$.
+Since $X(n) = 2^{n-1}$ and $\|v^*-x_*\|_1+1 > 2^{n-1}$, we have that $\1 0 \notin V$.
+Also by definition $\1 \in V$, so $\pi(V) \geq\pi(\1) = 1 + o(1)$ and $\pi(V^c) \geq\pi(\10) \geq q(1+o(1))$.

-We now give a lower bound on $\cD^{\rm min}_{\L} (\1_V)$.
-Let $U := \{ \h\in \O_\L \,:\, |\h| = n\}$.
-By definition if $\h \in V$ then $|\h| \leq n$.
-If $\h \in V$ and $|\h| < n$, then $\h^x \in V$ for each $x \in \L$ with $c_x^{\L,\rm min}(\h) =1$, therefore $\partial V \subseteq U$.
+We now give a lower bound on $\cD^\mathrm{ min}_{\L} (\1_V)$.
+Let $U := \{ \h\in\O_\L\dvtx |\h| = n\}$.
+By definition, if $\h\in V$ then $|\h| \leq n$.
+If $\h\in V$ and $|\h| < n$, then $\h^x \in V$ for each $x \in\L$ with $c_x^{\L,\mathrm{ min}}(\h) =1$, therefore, $\partial V \subseteq U$.
 Recall \eqref{rane}, and observe that to escape the set $V$ a vacancy must be created, so

 where $c_0(n,d)$ in the number of configurations in $[1,2^n]^d$ with exactly $n$ vacancies.
 The lower bound in \eqref{eq:333} follows from the bottleneck inequality \eqref{biancaneve} applied with minimal boundary conditions, the above estimate and the above lower bounds on $\pi(V)$ and $\pi(V^c)$.